-Turning the control system key to the "RUN" position energizes the ECU and a start-up screen is displayed while a self test is performed.
-If the display beeps for longer than one second, it indicates a self test fault.
-Users can attempt to rectify the fault by restoring factory defaults (see "Configuration Menu" on page 16 for details).
+Turning the control system key to the run position energizes the ECU, all LEDs illuminate once and a start-up screen is displayed while a self test is performed.
+If the display beeps for longer than 1 second, it indicates a self test fault.
+Users can attempt to rectify the fault by restoring factory defaults (see Configuration Menu for details).
 Contact Magnum Power Products LLC for assistance if the fault persists.

 After the start-up screen is cleared, the display shows readings on its virtual gauges.
-Initially the analog gauges are displayed but the display uses the last displayed screen on subsequent startups (see "Preferred Screen Store" on page 24 for details).
+Initially the analog gauges are displayed but the display uses the last displayed screen on subsequent startups (see Preferred Screen Store for details).

-If the ECU is preheating when the key switch is turned to the "RUN" position, a Preheat screen will appear.
+If the ECU is preheating when the key switch is turned to the run position, the Preheat LED is illuminated.
 Preheat time varies with atmospheric and engine conditions.
-After waiting for the Preheat screen to extinguish, the engine is cranked by turning and holding the key switch in the "START" position until the engine starts.
+After waiting for the Preheat LED to extinguish, the engine is cranked by turning and holding the key switch in the start position until the engine starts.

 Note: The ECU will not preheat unless conditions warrant.
-If necessary, starting the engine may be attempted by turning the key to the "START" position without waiting for preheat to expire.
-The key switch is spring loaded to return automatically to the "RUN" position when released.
-The key switch includes an interlock to prevent the key from being turned to the "START" position while the engine is running.
-The key switch must be turned to the "OFF" position to reset the starter interlock before the switch can be turned to the "START" position again.
+If necessary, starting the engine may be attempted by turning the key to the start position without waiting for preheat to expire.

+The key switch is spring loaded to return automatically to the run position when released.
+The key switch includes an interlock to prevent the key from being turned to the start position while the engine is running.
+The key switch must be turned to the off position to reset the starter interlock before the switch can be turned to the start position again.